 February 2nd, 2019

 At the risk of stating the obvious, being an engineering manager (EM) and an individual contributor (IC) are different jobs.
 An IC is responsible for developing high-quality software that serves customers’ needs.
 An EM is responsible for ensuring that the company’s resources are leveraged effectively to achieve its goals.
-Manager concern themselves with ensuring that their team’s processes are effective, that people are in high-impact roles, and that those in their reporting structure are growing to deliver more impact in the future.
+Managers concern themselves with ensuring that their team’s processes are effective, that people are in high-impact roles, and that those in their reporting structure are growing to deliver more impact in the future.

 This distinction is particularly challenging for new EMs, almost all of whom transition from senior IC roles.
 Often, these new EMs were previously technical leaders on their respective teams.
 The primary advantage of switching from IC to EM on the same team is that one has to learn a new role (management) but doesn’t also have to get to know the team’s processes, people, and dependencies.
 Indeed, many companies won’t hire someone into a first-time management role externally because ramping up a team, role, and company at the same time sets the new hire up for failure.